 How much do you have saved in your rainy day fund?
-If you’re like most Americans, then the odds are good it’s less than $400.
-Unfortunately, a flooded basement, car accident or unplanned medical episode can easily wipe that out – and then some.
+If you're like most Americans, then the odds are that you don't have quite enough in your savings account to cover a month's of expenses.
+Unfortunately, a flooded basement, car accident, or an unplanned medical bill or injury can easily wipe that out - and then some.

 - Paying off credit card debt

 - Funding college education